 15.10 As the term implies, such undertakings normally only involve payment if some form of default has occurred.
 Typical undertakings in this category are bonds, guarantees, indemnities and standby letters of credit.
 Provision of finance is less common than with funds transmission/payment instruments, but could also occur.

-Structured Financing
+Structured Trade Financing

-15.11 This category comprises a variety of financing techniques, but with the common aim of facilitating trade and commerce, where financing is the primary operation, with any associated Trade Finance instrument and/or undertaking being subsidiary.
+15.11 This category comprises a variety of financing techniques, but with the common aim of facilitating trade and commerce, where financing is the primary operation, with any associated Trade Finance products and services and/or undertaking being secondary .
 On occasion, such financing may be highly complex e.g., involving special purpose vehicles (SPVs).
 Finance may be provided against evidence of performance under a trade contract, often on a staged basis that represents progress in that contract.

 What are the financial crime risks in Trade Finance?